Personal Elevator Pitch

 THE RECIPE

-WHY: Formulate a short sentence describing your WHY, meaning the difference you are striving to make in your work.
+WHY: Formulate a short sentence describing your WHY, meaning the difference you are striving for roorugh your work.

-Example: I strive to help my clients think more strategically and long-term in their decision-making.HOW: Formulate a short sentence describing your most important ability/competency in your quest to realise your WHY.
+Example: I ensure clients think strategically and long-term in their decision-making.HOW: Formulate a short sentence describing your most important ability/competency in your quest to realise your WHY.

-Example: I do that by… keeping up to date with long term trends.WHAT: Give a concrete example of a result you’ve just achieved on behalf of a prominent client (name-dropping welcomed).
+Example: I do that by… keeping up to date with industry trends.WHAT: Give a concrete example of a result you’ve just achieved on behalf of a prominent client (name-dropping welcomed).
+Focus on the result you have created.

 Example: I recently counselled [Customer] who faced a challenge with A, which resulted in B.ILLUSTRATION OR METAPHOR: Draw an illustration on a piece of paper (or show a drawing) that explains how you approach things.
 For example: draw how you bridge the gaps or how you make a shortcut….
 OR: Present your way of thinking with a metahor: Example: I think of my role as the client’s GPS, suggesting the fastest route to a return on their investment.